fernandeslder/Exercise-Planner-App-Flutter/README.md

 # Exercise-Planner-App-Flutter

-A basic new Exercise-Planner-App implemented in Flutter.
+An Exercise Planner App implemented in Flutter.

-By Leander Fernandes and Smita Deulkar
+By Leander Fernandes and Smita Deulkar.